Water Quality Information

 The City of Airway Heights wants to ensure the health and safety of its citizens.

-There was a contamination in May 2017 that affected the City’s domestic water supply, the full impact of which is still being determined.
+There was a PFAS/PFOA contamination discovered in May 2017 that affected the City’s domestic water supply, the full impact of which is still being determined.

 Your Drinking Water is Safe